 School & college collaborations

-All year round, we support creative learning in schools and colleges around Greater Manchester – and for MIF19, we’ll be helping pupils of all ages to develop their creativity through several key initiatives inspired by some of the world premieres on our Festival programme.
+All year-round, we support creative learning in schools and colleges around Greater Manchester – and for MIF19, we’ll be helping pupils of all ages to develop their creativity through several key initiatives inspired by some of the world premieres on our Festival programme.

 Atmospheric Memory free education programme

 The Atmospheric Memory education programme is supported by Granada Foundation.
+Find out more on the Atmospheric Memory site.

 Animals of Manchester (including HUMANZ)